Jointly Modeling and Clustering Tensors in High Dimensions: Introduction

 The rest of this paper is organized as follows.
-Section \ref{sec:model} introduces the high-dimensional tensor mixture model with heterogenous covariances.
-Section \ref{sec:est} discusses implementation details of the \texttt{HECM} algorithm.
-Section \ref{sec:theory} investigates the statistical properties of our proposed method.
-Section~\ref{sec:sim} presents the simulation results and Section~\ref{sec:brain} illustrates with a neuroimaging study on autism spectrum disorder.
+Section \ref{sec:model} introduces the high-dimensional tensor mixture model with heterogeneous covariances.
+Section \ref{sec:est} discusses the \texttt{HECM} algorithm.
+Section \ref{sec:theory} investigates the statistical properties of our proposed method. {Section \ref{sec:extent} provides theoretical analyses under over-specified mixtures and low signal-to-noise ratio settings.} Section~\ref{sec:sim} presents numerical experiments and Section~\ref{sec:brain} illustrates with a real data analysis.
+A discussion section concludes the paper.

-\section{Model and Problem}
+\section{Model and problem}